Melania And Donald Trump Sleeping In Separate Bedrooms Not Their Basis Of Love

 Following these reports, The Cut shared their prediction for the near future, according to them, when Melania Trump moves into the White House in June, the first couple may continue keeping their distance.

-Furthermore, a US Weekly report claims that Melania feels trapped in a life that she despises, later citing a family source that informed them that “Melania wants as little to do with Donald as possible.”
+Furthermore, an Us Weekly report claims that Melania feels trapped in a life that she despises, later citing a family source that informed them that “Melania wants as little to do with Donald as possible.”
 Apparently, the life Melania lives now, the life that Donald provided for her wasn’t her dream, it was his, says family friend Philip Bloch.

 As a result, several reports claim that Melania Trump now wishes to remain in New York City for the rest of Donald Trump’s term.
 Unfortunately for Melania, the White House insists on her relocation.